ikrima/gamedevguide/contents/guides/ue4guide/gameplay-programming/master-engine-flow/Core Events_Delegates.md

   static FSimpleMulticastDelegate OnPostEngineInit;

   // Called at the very end of engine initialization, right before the engine starts ticking.
-This is not called for commandlets static FSimpleMulticastDelegate OnFEngineLoopInitComplete;
+This is not called for commandlets
+  // 'if (GIsRunning)' => to test whether OnEngineInitComplete has already finished static FSimpleMulticastDelegate OnFEngineLoopInitComplete;

   // Called when the application is about to exit.